 - Professional overview

-Dr. Krainovich-Miller is a Clinical Professor and the Associate Dean of Academic and Clinical Affairs at NYU College of Nursng.
-She is a national certified psychiatric mental health clinical nurse specialist and holds a doctorate in nursing education from Columbia University, Teachers College.
-Her responsibilities include the accreditation of the programs and oversight the Offices of Academic Clinical Affairs, Advising and Learning Development, Student Services and Admissions, and Clinical Simulation Learning Center.
-She was recognized by the National League for Nursing as a first inductee of their Academy of Nursing Education Fellows (ANEF) for her enduring and sustained contributions and visionary nursing education leadership and her ability to influence health care policies and practices was inducted as a fellow of the Academy of Nursing (FAAN).
-Dr. Krainovich-Miller is also involved in interdisciplinary initiatives such as with the NYU School of Medicine's simulation collaborations with nursing and medical students and their C21 Curriculum Committee.
-She has a track record of obtaining significant Advanced Nursing Education HRSA grants to increase the use of simulation in the classrooms and the diversity of the students entering the Nursing Education and Psych Mental Health Nursing MS programs.
+Dr. Krainovich-Miller is a Clinical Professor.
+She is a psychiatric mental health clinical nurse specialist and holds a doctorate in nursing education from Columbia University, Teachers College.
+She was inducted as a fellow of the Academy of Nursing (FAAN) as well as among the first inductees of the National League for Nursing’s Academy of Nursing Education Fellows (ANEF) in recognition of her enduring and sustained contributions and visionary nursing education leadership in competency-based education and evaluation, simulation, and interprofessional education as well as her ability to influence health care policies and practices in nursing education.
+Dr. Krainovich-Miller was involved in interdisciplinary initiatives such as with the NYU School of Medicine's simulation collaborations with nursing and medical students and their C21 Curriculum Committee.
+She has a track record of obtaining significant Advanced Nursing Education HRSA grants to increase the use of simulation in the classrooms and increasing the diversity of the students entering the Nursing Education and Psych Mental Health Nursing MS programs.

 1988, EdD, Nursing Education, Columbia University, Teachers College